theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 Access to the web server can be restricted by using the following options:

-- HTTPS - unrestricted
+- HTTPS - Unrestricted
 - HTTPS - Restricted to AD users with Designer read access

 ![webserver settings](/img/content/xu/server-settings-security.png){:class="img-responsive"}

 ### HTTPS - unrestricted
-1. Select the option "HTTPS - unrestricted".
+1. Select the option "HTTPS - Unrestricted".
 2. Click the **[Select X.509 certificate]** button.
 The "Edit certificate location" dialog opens.
 3. Select the [X.509 certificate](./install-x.509-Certificate) created for your machine under **Local Machine > Personal**.
 4. Confirm with **[OK]**.
 The dialog closes.